Théo Defourny: Belgium

 In 2014, Defourny left Lyon for Belgian second division team Virton.
 After one season he was picked up by first division Mouscron-Péruwelz, but there he was the backup to first Vagner and since Matej Delač.
 After two seasons as reserve goalkeeper, Defourny moved Tubize, where he once again became the starter after the departure of Quentin Beunardeau.
 Despite Defourny's strong performances, Tubize finished last in the competition twice.
 In 2018, the club was still administratively able to save itself due to the bankruptcy of Lierse, but in 2019 Tubize relegated to the Belgian First Amateur Division.
 Defourny nevertheless made the Proximus League Team of the Season.

 Defourny was signed by Lokeren in July 2019, where he succeeded Ortwin De Wolf.
 There he had to deal with competition from Davino Verhulst.
 When Verhulst was sidelined in January 2020 due to private problems, Defourny took his place.

 After the club went bankrupt at the end of the season, he moved to Eupen.
 There he started as the backup to Ortwin De Wolf, but when he was injured in the league match against Sporting Charleroi at the end of November, Defourny took his place.
 He stayed on as the starting goalkeeper – until final matchday of the season, against Charleroi, where Robin Himmelmann got the start.

 In July 2021, Defourny signed a three-year contract with Belgian First Division B club RWDM.

+On 16 June 2024, Defourny agreed to move to Charleroi on a three-year deal.